 Is a Career in Cybersecurity Worth It?

 There are many opportunities after learning cybersecurity.
 Many graduates can find employment in the private sector.
-They can work for companies or businesses that pay top dollar to have their data and assets protected.
+They can work for companies or businesses, like cryptocurrency exchanges, that pay top dollar to have their data and assets protected.